dotnet/issue-labeler/Documentation/README.md

 Note that a _Web App_ can support multiple repositories in the same GitHub org, but cannot support multiple organizations.

-If you are adding a new repo and the repo is in the same org as one of the repositories below, consider adding your repo's data to an existing _Web App_ (but ask the existing users for permission first!).
+If you are adding a new repo, and the repo is in the same org as one of the repositories below, consider adding your repo's data to an existing _Web App_ (but ask the existing users for permission first!).

-* App Service Plan: dotnet-extensions-labeler
+* App Service Plan: **dotnet-extensions-labeler**
    1. App: dotnet-aspire-labeller
       1. dotnet/aspire: issues + prs
       1. dotnet/aspire-samples: issues + prs